|

 lost more, not won more.
 This is the confirmation of perception once again.

-That is the beautiful thing about gambling and using perception.
-It is
+That is the beautiful thing about gambling and using perception of

-confirmed for you in a matter of minutes… one way or the other you are going
+confirmed for you in a matter of minutes before your very eyes.
+One way or the other you are going

 Want to confirm that you are in a losing streak, just